When Stochastic Rewards Reduce to Deterministic Rewards in Online Bipartite Matching: Main Results

 The idea for identical probabilities does not directly apply when the success probabilities for edges incident on a given arrival are different.
-To reduce the problem to a deterministic setting we first need some intermediate results. \begin{lemma} For any given instance of stochastic rewards with decomposable probabilities, there exists a value preserving distribution over instances of stochastic rewards with edge probabilities $p_{it}=p_i$. \end{lemma} \begin{proof} Let $\nu$ be an arbitrary instance of stochastic rewards with graph $G=(I,T,E)$, vertex weights $\{r_i\}_{i\in I}$, and decomposable probabilities.
-W.l.o.g., we can treat the Bernoulli random variable $s_{it}$ that indicates success/failure of an edge $(i,t)$ as a product of two independent Bernoulli random variables, i.e.,
+To reduce the problem to a deterministic setting we first need some intermediate results. \begin{lemma} For any given instance of stochastic rewards with decomposable probabilities, there exists a value preserving distribution over instances of stochastic rewards where all edges incident on the same resource have identical success probability. \end{lemma} \begin{proof} Let $\nu$ be an arbitrary instance of stochastic rewards with graph $G=(I,T,E)$, vertex weights $\{r_i\}_{i\in I}$, and decomposable probabilities.
+For an algorithm $\mathcal{A}$ that matches each arrival at most once, we can treat the Bernoulli random variable $s_{it}$ that indicates success/failure of an edge $(i,t)$ as a product of two independent Bernoulli random variables, i.e.,

-here $s_i$ is 1 w.p.\ $p_i$, $s_t$ is 1 w.p.\ $p_t$.
+here $s^t_i$ is 1 w.p.\ $p_i$, $s_t$ is 1 w.p.\ $p_t$.
+Note that random variable $s_t$ correlates the stochastic rewards of edges incident on $t$ but this is without loss of generality (w.l.o.g.), for any algorithm that matches $t$ to at most one resource.
 Now, consider the Bernoulli random variables $\{s_t\}_{t\in T}$.
 Given a realization of these random variables, by removing all arrivals where $s_t=0$, we have an instance $u$ of stochastic rewards on the remaining set of arrivals $T^*$ and remaining edge set $E^*$ such that $p_{it}=p_i\,\, \forall (i,t)\in E^*$.
 The randomness in $\{s_t\}_{t\in T}$ induces a distribution over such instances.
 Similarly to the proof of Lemma \ref{identical}, this transformation preserves the expected total reward of non-anticipative algorithms. \end{proof}